bbgit/bbgit.github.io/README.md

-### Conditions as of August 6, 2025 at 8:24:42 PM CDT
+### Conditions as of August 6, 2025 at 8:30:02 PM CDT

 Temperature: 73.60 &deg;F

 Feels like: 73.60 &deg;F

-Humidity: 96%
+Humidity: 97%

-Wind Direction: NW
+Wind Direction: W

 Windspeed: 0.0 mph